 CIRCA and The Showroom host a Zoom Conversation with interdisciplinary filmmaker Cauleen Smith, Chisenhale Gallery Director Zoé Whitley, artist Enorê & The Showroom Director Elvira Dyangani Ose reflecting upon COVID MANIFESTO currently activating the Piccadilly Lights during the month of November for c.
 20:20.

-This conversation between two artists and two curators will be grounded upon Cauleen Smith's current COVID MANIFESTO up on the Piccadilly Lights for CIRCA and expands upon ideas of public space and the public sphere, radical rest and reading lists, virtuality, fluidity and new modes of communicating and connecting in today's unprecedented climate.
+This conversation between two artists and two curators is grounded upon Cauleen Smith’s COVID MANIFESTO up on the Piccadilly Lights for CIRCA and expands upon ideas of public space and the public sphere, radical rest and reading lists, virtuality, fluidity and new modes of communicating and connecting in today’s unprecedented climate.

 This special Zoom conversation upon the last week of Cauleen Smith's COVID MANIFESTO installation starts with sincere reflections upon life during lockdown – from musings upon the simultaneous critique of yet embraced dependence on the internet, to a collective need for rest and reflection.
 The four speakers connect over alternating feelings of being overwhelmed and hopeful during these enduringly trying yet powerful times, and share insights into what has been helping them cope and find joy, from what books they’re reading to ideas about the profound and radical resilience of music.